-In line with recommended best practice both the level of general reserves and the level and purpose of earmarked reserves have been reviewed and risk assessed as part of the preparation of the Council's Revenue Budget.
+In line with recommended best practice both the level of general reserves and the level and purpose of earmarked reserves have been reviewed and risk assessed as part of the preparation of the Council's 2012/13 Revenue Budget.

-As at 31 March 2011 the Council has £8.402m available in uncommitted General Fund Reserves.
-This is equivalent to 3.9% of the Council's Net Revenue Budget and is deemed to be a prudent level, which will allow the Council to address any issues and pressures that may arise during the coming financial year.
-The Council also holds £25.497m in earmarked General Fund reserves (including £0.324m schools' Declared Savings and excluding £8.064m revenue grants reserve) - see Note 2 for further detail.
-The position will be monitored carefully throughout the year.
+As at 31 March 2012 the Council has £9.594m available in General Fund Reserves.
+This is equivalent to 4.4% of the Council's 2012/13 Net Revenue Budget and is deemed to be a prudent level, which will allow the Council to address any issues and pressures that may arise during the coming financial year.
+The Council also holds £23.645m in earmarked General Fund reserves set aside for specific purposes (excluding £0.295m Schools' Declared Savings and £6.053m Revenue Grants Reserve) - see Note 2 for further detail.

-Within Council balances at 31 March 2011, there is a sum of £3.152m relating to School Delegated Budget arrangements as follows:
+Within General Fund balances and Reserves at 31 March 2012, there is a sum of £7.654m relating to School Delegated Budget arrangements as follows:

-2009/10 £m 2010/11 £m
+2010/11 £m 2011/12 £m

-Schools' Declared Savings Unspent Schools' Budgets 0.324 2.828
+Schools' Declared Savings (see Note 2 Earmarked Reserves) Unspent Schools' Budgets (see Note 38 Usable Reserves) 0.295 7.359

-3.153 Total 3.152
+3.152 Total 7.654

-3.3 Housing Revenue Account Income and Expenditure Account
+2.2 Housing Revenue Account Income and Expenditure Account

-For 2010/11, the Income and Expenditure Account reflects an accounting deficit on HRA services of £209.932m, prior to adjustments to equate this to the actual HRA decrease for the year of £4.118m.
-The difference is due principally to the Depreciation and Impairment calculations which are required to be shown in the HRA Income & Expenditure Account but then adjusted for in determining the actual deficit needing to be funded by HRA balances.
-The sum of £206.079m has been credited to the HRA Statement of Movement on HRA Balance to give the overall reduction in the HRA balance of £4.118m.
+For 2011/12, the Income and Expenditure Account reflects an accounting deficit on HRA services of £6.692m, prior to adjustments to equate this to the actual HRA increase for the year of £5.555m.
+The difference is due principally to the Depreciation and Impairment calculations which are required to be shown in the HRA Income & Expenditure Account but then adjusted for in determining any deficit needing to be funded by HRA balances.
+The sum of £12.698m has been credited to the HRA Statement of Movement on HRA Balance to give the overall increase in the HRA balance of £5.555m.

-The £206.079m net credit in the Statement of Movement on the HRA Balance comprises adjustments for the following: Gain/loss on sale of Non Current Assets, capital expenditure funded directly from revenue, an adjustment for depreciation being higher than the Major Repairs Allowance received in the year and writing-out the value of deferred charges (capital expenditure which does not create a tangible asset).
+The £12.698m net credit in the Statement of Movement on the HRA Balance comprises adjustments for the following: Gain/loss on sale of Non Current Assets, capital expenditure funded directly from revenue, an adjustment for depreciation being higher than the Major Repairs Allowance received in the year and writing-out the value of deferred charges (capital expenditure which does not create a tangible asset).

-The principal reasons for the overall reduction in the HRA balance were:
+The principal reasons for the overall increase in the HRA balance were: